 Here's the AirPods release schedule so far:

 - March 2019: AirPods (early-2019, aka 'AirPods 2')

 - October 2019: AirPods Pro

-It's tough to draw too many conclusions from that - a big gap and then a flurry of releases; the sample size is too small to extrapolate a trend - but we definitely expect Apple to keep the AirPods and AirPods Pro as two separate lines.
+It's tough to draw too many conclusions from that release schedule - a big gap and then a flurry of releases; the sample size is too small to extrapolate a trend - but we definitely expect Apple to keep the AirPods and AirPods Pro as two separate lines.

 Let's split this into two sections: the features we expect to drop down from the Pro range to the basic AirPods, and the entirely new (or at least new to Apple) features we expect to appear in the Pro range.

 The Pros have only been available since October 2019; it would be a surprise for Apple to allow many of their exclusive features to appear on the baseline AirPods only a year later, which is when we expect the next launch.
 Active noise cancellation (ANC), for example, is virtually the Pros' signature feature, and the chances of that appearing on standard AirPods is almost non-existent - aside from the fact that it would require a redesign that we don't expect either.
-The same applies to the Transparency mode which comes hand in hand with ANC.
+The same applies to the Transparency mode, which comes hand in hand with ANC.

 Improved water resistance, however, could be ready for the mainstream.
-The Pros are rated IPX4, which Apple glosses as "water and sweat resistant, but not waterproof or sweatproof"; the early-2019 AirPods are not claimed to be water-resistant at all.
+The Pros are rated IPX4, which Apple glosses as "water- and sweat-resistant, but not waterproof or sweatproof"; the early-2019 AirPods are not claimed to be water-resistant at all.
 That could see an improvement in 2020.